Aadi0032007/adi-voice-todo/README.md

 - “Delete task 2.”
 - “Change task number 3 priority to high.”
 - “Mark task one as done.”
+- “Schedule a task for Monday at 6 PM.”
+The AI extracts intent, target task, priority, status, and time — all in real time.

 ### 🤖 **AI-powered intent parsing**
 Spoken commands → structured JSON intent → applied to your task list.